 Others operate on what is known as a use-it-or-lose-it basis.
 If you fall into this camp, the need to understand how expenses are accounted for is even keener.
 Under use-it-or-lose-it budgets, there are normally soft boundaries between months (e.g. unused budget from January can be rolled into February) but hard boundaries between quarters (e.g. unused Q1 funds are taken back by the company, and the Q2 budget remains unchanged).

-If you work in marketing or marketing ops, you should make sure you’re familiar with the accounting concepts covered in this blog so that you can have a clear understanding of how and when expenses will hit your budget.
-If you understand these concepts, you will be able to plan and execute more accurately.
+If you work in marketing or marketing operations, you should make sure you’re familiar with the accounting concepts covered in this blog so that you can have a clear understanding of how and when expenses will hit your budget.
+If you understand these concepts and best practices of marketing budgets, you will be able to plan and execute more accurately, while knowing how much to spend on marketing.
 This will help you and your team ensure you spend your funds promptly, confidently, and on the most important things. ✊👌💪